"We Buy Homes for Cash"— Real or a Scam?

 - Not really getting "rid" of your home.
 Read the fine print of any offer you sign.
 Some cash buyers can walk away at the last minute and you are back to square one.

 Yikes.
-These sounds pretty bad.
+These sound pretty bad.
 However, you can avoid getting scammed by doing your homework.
 There are many reputable companies that buy homes in Omaha and if you scroll down to the bottom of this page, I provide a "Cash Buyer Checklist" to make sure you are asking the right questions

 - Avoiding repair costs.
 Selling off-market to a cash buyer means that you sell your property as-is without repairs.